cthoms1993/Suisse-music-/readme.md

 This form is not fully functional as it doesnt send details to a database or inform any site admins that a form has been filled in.

 ## User Design Experience:
-To see My user design experience view the content of the user design experience folder where i have section for strategy, skeleton,scope and structure.
+To see my user design experience view the content of the user design experience folder where I have sections for strategy, skeleton,scope and structure.
 ## Technologies used:

 * HTML5